luckiezhou/DynamicTriad/README.md

 # DynamicTriad
-Dynamic Network Embedding by Modeling Triadic Closure Process
+Implementation for "Dynamic Network Embedding by Modeling Triadic Closure Process", will soon be available.